What You’ll Learn 🌐

 NET transfer limitations

-the speed of Ethernet link in case of large bandwidth
+The speed of the Ethernet link in cases of large bandwidth.

-the write speed of the hard drive in case of large data storage
+The write speed of the hard drive in cases of large data storage.

-The next table shows the upper limits of transferred data (in samples/second) per 1 PC.
-Each PC can store approximately 25.600.000 samples per second and that number of samples can be distributed randomly between measurement units.
+The following table shows the upper limits of transferred data (in samples per second) per PC.
+Each PC can store approximately 25,600,000 samples per second, and this number of samples can be distributed randomly across measurement units.

-With full this sample rate, PC stores approximately 100 MB/s of data:
+At this maximum sample rate, a PC stores approximately 100 MB/s of data.

 Time | Data size |